A Primer on Wi-Fi

 Wi-Fi Away From Home

 Hotels, coffee shops, restaurants, and many other public places offer wi-fi access to their guests and customers.
 Be careful with that.
 If the wi-fi network doesn't show a little padlock icon on your device, then do not use it.
 The padlock means the network requires a network key in order to join.
 This network key (or password) is required for your device's radio to connect to the encrypted wi-fi access point, just like in your home.
 That way, all the radio traffic is encrypted and less likely to be intercepted.
 No padlock means the wi-fi connection is open to all, no encryption, no permission necessary.
-Just like using CB radio back in the 70s -- anyone can listen in.
+Just like using CB radio back in the 70s or "party lines" before that -- anyone can listen in.

 Even on an encrypted wi-fi network you should minimize the sites that you log into.
-You just don't know how secure the offered wi-fi network is in the back room although it's almost certainly safer than an open wi-fi network.
+You just don't know how secure the wi-fi network is in the back room although it's almost certainly safer than an open wi-fi network.

 Better yet, use your own cellular connection.
 If you want to access the internet from your laptop, then turn on your phone's hotspot feature, and access the internet via the phone.
 Most phones today can do that.
+But be careful with that.
+Laptops can suck down a lot of data.
+Use the "metered" function to reduce how much data Windows sucks down.